Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/ble/attacks.md

 ## Troubleshooting

 - **Attacks not working**: Check that your device has Bluetooth enabled and sufficient free memory.
-Try turning off the GhostNet AP and rebooting to conserve memory.
+The AP pauses during attacks—if you need the web UI during testing, stop BLE first or use Dual Communication.
 - **No AirTags found**: Move closer to Apple devices with Find My enabled or try scanning again.
 - **Spoofing doesn't appear on Apple devices**: Ensure you've selected a valid AirTag before starting spoofing.
 Try stopping and restarting the spoof.
 - **Bluetooth not supported**: Ensure you're using a device other than ESP32-S2, which does not have Bluetooth support.